Silent Hill 2: Letter from Silent Heaven

-James Sunderland (Guy Cihi) comes to Silent Hill after apparently receiving a letter from his wife Mary (Monica Taylor Horgan), who has been suffering from an illness and died three years before.
-While exploring the town, he encounters Angela Orosco (Donna Burke), a teenage runaway searching for her mother; Eddie Dombrowski (David Schaufele), another teenage runaway; and Laura (Jacquelyn Brekenridge), a bratty eight-year-old who befriended Mary and accuses James of not truly loving her.
-While searching a local park, James also meets Maria (Horgan), a woman who strongly resembles Mary but has a much more assertive personality.
+James Sunderland (Guy Cihi) arrives in Silent Hill after receiving a letter from his late wife Mary (Monica Taylor Horgan), who had been suffering from an illness and died three years before.
+While exploring the town, he encounters Angela Orosco (Donna Burke), a 19-year-old runaway searching for her mother; Eddie Dombrowski (David Schaufele), another runaway; and Laura (Jacquelyn Breckenridge), a bratty eight-year-old orphan who befriended Mary and accuses James of not truly loving her.
+While making his way through an apartment complex, he also runs into an indestructible being known as Pyramid Head.
+While searching a local park, James meets Maria (Horgan), a woman who strongly resembles Mary but has a much more assertive and sexual personality.
 Maria claims that she has never met or seen Mary, and because she is frightened by the monsters, James allows her to follow him.
 Arriving at a bowling alley, Eddie and Laura are found inside, but Laura runs off.

 Following Laura to a hospital and searching for her there at Maria's insistence, James and Maria are ambushed by the monster Pyramid Head, and Maria is killed while James escapes.
 Afterwards, James resolves to search the hotel that he and Mary stayed at during their vacation.
-On the way, he finds Maria alive and unharmed in a locked room.
-She claims ignorance of their previous encounter and begins discussing elements of James' and Mary's past that only Mary would know.
+On the way, he is surprised to find Maria alive and unharmed in a locked cell room.
+She remembers their previous encounter differently, and begins discussing elements of James' and Mary's past that only Mary would know.
 James sets off to find a way to free Maria but returns to find her dead again.
-Later on, he rescues Angela from a monster, after which she reveals that her father sexually abused her, with a newspaper clipping implying that she killed him before coming to Silent Hill.
+Later on, he rescues Angela from a monster, after which she reveals that her father had raped her as a child; a nearby newspaper clipping implies that she killed her father before coming to Silent Hill.
+Angela confronts James about his wife, accusing him of not loving her.
 James also confronts Eddie, who admits to maiming a bully and killing a dog before fleeing to Silent Hill.
-When Eddie attacks him, James is forced to kill him in self-defence.
+After a poorly worded question, Eddie is offended and attacks him.
+James is forced to kill him in self-defense, grieving at the fact that he just killed a person.